SkyLostTR/publish-npm-modules/README.md

 ## :question: Automatic Release Notes

+This extension automatically generates release notes by running `auto-changelog --ending-version v$VERSION --hide-empty-releases --hide-credit` and passing the result to `gh release create`.

-You can supply the `--generate-notes` flag to the `gh release create` command to let GitHub compile a summary of recent changes.
-Tools like `auto-changelog` can also be used to generate a changelog file that can be passed to `gh` via the `-F` flag.
+You can also supply the `--generate-notes` flag to `gh release create` if you want GitHub to guess the notes for you.